vatpac-technology/sops/docs/aerodromes/classc/Sydney.md

     Some jet aircraft may require the use of the **RADAR** SID and will communicate this requirement when requesting airways clearance (see [Climb Gradient Requirements](#climb-gradient-requirements)).

 ### Climb Gradient Requirements
 Climb gradient requirements apply to all Procedural SIDs.
 It is the pilot's responsibility to advise if they are unable to meet these requirements.
-Pilots that advise this can be assigned a **RADAR** SID instead, regardless of aircraft type.
+Pilots that advise this shall be assigned the **RADAR** SID instead, regardless of aircraft type.

 ## ATIS
 ### Approach Types